sparkney/danceguide/index.md

 We are working on an implementation of WebSocket in Dance, that will allow the server to push updates the client.
 Eventually, there will be a simple chat example here.

+# Brief history

+The idea of Dance was borne in 2001-2002 and origins in a lot of frustration with web development at the time.
+We wated  object oriented and component based tools for front-end.
+We got CSS.

+Java developers journal

+Sun Microsystem MVC2 blueprint

+Modal dialogs

+WebManual

+# Contact